zxqaiycx/zxqaiycx.github.io/about.md

 This is the blog where I write down my notes and ideas.

-This repository was forked from [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now).
+Before I made modifications, the original repository was forked from [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now).
 Thanks for his work.

 If you do use something, a link back to [https://zxqaiycx.github.io](https://zxqaiycx.github.io) would be highly appreciated.